 Riel House is on River Road in south Winnipeg, a short, fifteen-minute drive from downtown.
 To get there, drive south on Pembina Highway or St. Mary's Road and turn onto Bishop Grandin Boulevard.
-Continue south on River Road at the east end of the Bishop Grandin bridge over the Red River.
+Travel south on River Road at the east end of the Bishop Grandin bridge over the Red River.
+Watch for Parks Canada beaver trail blazer signs directing you to Riel House.
 The site is also accessible by public transit.

-Riel House is a key attraction in a network of heritage places which tell the story of Louis Riel, and present Métis and Francophone heritage in Western Canada.
-See artifacts related to Riel in the nearby St. Boniface Museum which is housed in the oldest wooden building in Winnipeg, the Grey Nun's Convent National Historic Site.
+Riel House is a key attraction in a network of heritage places in which the stories of Louis Riel are told, and which present Métis and Francophone heritage in Western Canada.
+See artifacts relating to Riel in the nearby St. Boniface Museum which is housed in the oldest wooden building in Winnipeg, the Grey Nun's Convent National Historic Site.
 Visit the historic St. Boniface Cathedral and explore the cemetery where Louis Riel is buried.
-See the Riel Monument and nearby Votive Chapel in St. Norbert, in south Winnipeg.
+Travel to St. Norbert, in south Winnipeg, to see the Riel Monument and nearby Votive Chapel.

 Visit other unique attractions in Parks Canada's family of National Historic Sites in and around Winnipeg.
-The Winnipeg area also offers a variety of restaurants, shops, motels and hotels.